 Please note that different processes will be assigned to the different PIDs, and these PIDs will always change with every restart.
 So if you want to pause Safari, you will find a different PID for your Safari than the one in the example above.

 It’s also advisable to not close Terminal after suspending some processes, as you would need the PIDs again later, and the easiest way to find them is by looking at the previously used PIDs written on the Terminal screen.

 Let’s suppose that you’ve finished the deadline and are enjoying your cup of coffee.
 Don’t forget to resume all the processes that you’ve paused before so that your machine can get back to work normally.

 You can do so by using another Terminal command:

 kill -CONT PID

-If you’re having issues finding the PID of the app that you want to pause.
-You can also easily find the “AppName” of the app in Activity Monitor, as shown below:
+If you’re having issues finding the PID of the app that you want to pause, you can use the “AppName” instead of the PID.

-In Terminal, simply run the following the command, but remember to replace “AppName” with the specific AppName you found using Activity Monitor (“Google Drive” in this case):
+In Terminal simply run the following command, but remember to replace “AppName” with the specific AppName you found using Activity Monitor (“Google Drive” in this case):

 killall -STOP AppName